noahehall/theBookOfNoah/databases/mysql_new.md

     - if an option is not give, the default will b ean empty string

 ## TABLES - database & table schema
+  - `create table` create a new table within a database -
+  - `temporary` create a temporary table that can be accessed only by the current connection thread and is not accessible by other users
   - `delay_key_write` delays updates of indexes until the table is closed
     - 1 = enable
     - 0 = disable